SwedbankPay/design.swedbankpay.com/README.md

 ## Versioning

-DesignGuide uses [semantic versioning](http://semver.org/).
+DesignGuide uses [semantic versioning][semver].
 This means that internally, DesignGuide will use a `major.minor.patch` version number to signal what the changes in each release surmount to.
 This also means both CSS and JavaScript files are versioned in lockstep, so whenever a new version of the CSS is released, a new version of the JavaScript will be as well.

 ## Tests